rifkyputra/actix-web-examples/README.md

 # Actix Web Examples

-collection of examples from official documentation and other sources
+collection of examples from official documentation, my experimentation, and other sources

 ## How to run

-without docker :
+### without docker

 1. (optional) install diesel ``cargo install diesel-cli``
 2. install postgresql